mecid/mecid.github.io/_posts/2024-01-09-storekit-testing-in-swift.md

 // verify refund ...
 ```

-For example, you can use the *askToBuyEnabled* property to enable the ask-to-buy feature and then use the *approveAskToBuyTransaction* or *declineAskToBuyTransaction* functions to approve or decline purchases.
+You can also use the *askToBuyEnabled* property to enable the ask-to-buy feature and then use the *approveAskToBuyTransaction* or *declineAskToBuyTransaction* functions to approve or decline purchases.
 In this case, the transaction should change from pending to successful.

 ```swift
 session.askToBuyEnabled = true